You spend months or years planning your wedding. The cake, the colors, the food, the music—even the lighting!

 Are you planning to have a wedding slideshow or love story video at your reception?

 Get double-duty out of that big screen by setting up a live feed from your wedding photo booth.
 You and your guests will enjoy (and laugh at) all the fun being had at the photo booth.

 People love seeing their images popup up on the big screen in real-time and it will encourage other guests to join in!

 6. Make it easy for guests to share 📱

-A traditional photo booth will print two photo strips, one as a party favor for the guest and another as a keepsake for the bride and groom that can go in a guest book or wedding album.
-Nowadays, if you give a guest a photo strip, they next thing you will probably see them do is take a picture of it on their phone to preserve and share online.
+A traditional photo booth will print two photo strips, one as a party-favor for the guest and another as a keepsake for the bride and groom that can go in a guest book or wedding album.
+Nowadays, if you give a guest a photo strip, the next thing you will probably see them do is take a picture of it on their phone to preserve and share online.

-Guests love to see pics instantly on their phone and being able to share it to social media just as easily.
+Guests love seeing pics instantly on their phone and being able to share them to social media just as easily.
 All the pictures can have your wedding themed graphics and hashtag attached, or even link back to your wedding website if you want.